Tensor decomposition to Compress Convolutional Layers in Deep Learning: Adapt CP-decomposition to Approximately Compress Convolutional Layer

 Combining equations (\ref{4-3-5},\ref{4-3-9},\ref{4-3-15},\ref{4-3-19}), we generated the detailed expressions of $\{\frac{\partial\Tilde{\mathcal{V}}}{\partial K_{r}^{N}},\frac{\partial\Tilde{\mathcal{V}}}{\partial K_{r}^{X}}, \frac{\partial\Tilde{\mathcal{V}}}{\partial K_{r}^{Y}}, \frac{\partial\Tilde{\mathcal{V}}}{\partial K_{r}^{S}}\}$, which will be used to update decomposed kernels of CPAC-Conv layer in the backward propagation.

-Up to now, we have finished deriving the forward and backward propagations of CPAC-Conv layer, which makes CPAC-Conv layer well-prepared to replace the original convolutional layer, and in the following section \ref{CPAC-CNN}, we will give a general setup of Convolutional Neural Network with CPAC-Conv layer (CPAC-CNN) and analyze the compression effect.
+{Up to now, we have derived the forward and backward propagations of CPAC-Conv layer.
+In the following Section} \ref{CPAC-CNN},{ we will discuss how to use the proposed CPAC-Conv layer to compress the parameters and reduce model complexity in Convolutional Neural Network.}